YLab-Open/fe5_cTAKES/README.md

 ## Run cATKES in parallel

-**The pipeline already implemented parallel execution of cTAKES, see [Step 3 - Run cTAKES.sh](./Step%203%20-%20Run%20cTAKES.sh) for details.**
+**The pipeline already implemented parallel execution of cTAKES, see [Pipeline Step 3 - Run cTAKES.sh](Pipeline%20Step%203%20-%20Run%20cTAKES.sh) for details.**

 Specifically, the shell script does the following: